chook81/microsoft-graph-docs/synchronization/api-reference/beta/resources/configure-synchronization-with-directory-extension-attributes.md

 # Configure synchronization with directory extension attributes

-This tutorial will guide you through customizing your synchronization schema to include Azure AD directory extension attributes.

-## Scenario

-You have AD Connect setup to provision a number of directory extension attributes from AD-on-premises to Azure AD.
-You are setting up provisioning from Azure AD to Salesforce, and you want to use one of the directory extension attributes (i.e. **extension_9d98asdfl15980a_Nickname**) to populate the value of User.CommunityNickname in Salesforce.
-You can achieve that using the API.
+You can customize your synchronization schema to include Azure Active Directory (Azure AD) directory extension attributes.
+This article describes how to use a directory extension attribute (**extension_9d98asdfl15980a_Nickname**) to populate the value of User.CommunityNickname in Salesforce.
+In this scenario, you have Azure AD Connect set up to provision a number of directory extension attributes from Windows Server Active Directory on-premises to Azure AD.

-Assuming that you already added an application which supports provisioning to your tenant through the Azure Portal.
-You know the application display name (the one shown in the portal), and you have an authorization token for Microsoft Graph.
-For information on how to obtain authorization token, see [Synchronization API quick start](synchronization_howto_api_quickstart.md)
+This article assumes that you have already added an application that supports synchronization to your tenant through the [Azure Portal](https://portal.azure.com), that you know the application display name, and that you have an authorization token for Microsoft Graph.
+For information about how to get the authorization token, see [Get access tokens to call Microsoft Graph](https://developer.microsoft.com/en-us/graph/docs/concepts/auth_overview).

-## Find service principal by display name
+## Find the service principal object by display name

-You are interested in the one named "Salesforce Sandbox":
+The following example shows how to find a service principal object with the display name "Salesforce Sandbox".

 ```http
 GET https://graph.microsoft.com/beta/servicePrincipals?$select=id,appId,displayName&$filter=startswith(displayName, 'salesforce')